RossDeVito/Marat/CongressionalRecordAnalysis/PredictingPartyAffiliation/README.md

 Will experiment using the following as the feature vector for each congressperson:

-### [X] Avg.
-Vector
+### Average Vector
-All individual speach segments will be converted to vectors.
-The average of these vectors will be used.
+All individual speach segments are converted to vectors with the original Gensim doc2vec model.
+The average of these vectors for each congressperson will be used.

-### [ ] Length Weighted Avg.
+### Length Weighted Avg.
 Vector
 Same as above, but using weighted geometric mean based on length of speach segment.
 This would make longer speach segments have a greater impact on the average vector.

 ### Vectorized Union of Speach Segments
-A union of all speach segments are combined and the original doc2vec model is used to determine a vector representation.
+A union of all speach segments are combined and the original Gensim doc2vec model is used to determine a vector representation.

 ### N Clusters
 Vector representations of speach segments will be clustered into N groups.
 The average vectors of all N groups will be used as a feature vector.

-## Machine Learning Methods
+# Implemented Approaches

-###
+## 1. Neural Network using Average Vectors